tsgates/arch-wiki-markdown/wiki/PostFix_Howto_With_SASL.md

 To start all the daemons:

-    systemctl start postfix
-    systemctl start saslauthd
+    systemctl start postfix saslauthd

-Hopefully you should be able to telnet to your Postfix server with :
+Hopefully you should be able to telnet to your Postfix server with:

-telnet localhost 25
+telnet localhost 587

-You should then type :
+You should then type:

 EHLO test.com

-This is roughly what you should see :
+This is roughly what you should see:

     Trying 127.0.0.1...